 Aula Magna Auditorium is the heart of the building, shaped in the form of an amphitheatre that can hold up to nearly 1,200 people.
 Read more...

 The University campus is located in the northern part of the National City Park, which spans three municipalities - Solna, Stockholm and Lidingö.
 Read more...

 Stockholm, Sweden's beautiful capital, is built on 14 islands connected by 57 bridges.
 Stockholm offers a wide selection of world-class museums and attractions.
 Read more..

-Although the conference has not arranged for special rates, Stockholm offers a variety of accommodations within easy walking distance from Aula Magna or commuting distance utilizing public transportation.
+However, Stockholm offers a variety of accommodations within walking distance to the Aula Magna Conference Center or commuting distance utilizing public transportation.

-Registration for ISEI Conference presenters and attendees will be open beginning January 2015.
-Registration fees will be waived for full-time students.
-Fees will also be waived for those from countries with extremely limited resources.
+Registration for ISEI Conference presenters and attendees will be open beginning January 2016.
+Registration fees will be waived for full-time students only.
+A small number of scholarships are available to allow us to waive registration fees for those from countries with extremely limited resources.